About mixed feeding or supplementing breastmilk with formula

-- are born very premature (at less than 32 weeks of gestational age)
+- born very premature (at less than 32 weeks of gestational age)

-If you’re having breastfeeding challenges, start by talking with your midwife, child and family health nurse or GP.
+If you’re worried about your milk supply or you’re having other breastfeeding challenges, start by talking with your midwife, child and family health nurse or GP.
 These professionals will be able to advise you and refer you to a lactation consultant if you need extra support.
 You can also call the National Breastfeeding Helpline on 1800 686 268 or use the ABA LiveChat.

 Before you try mixed feeding

-There are several things to think about before you try mixed feeding.
+There are things to think about before you try mixed feeding.

 Regular mixed feeding might make it more difficult to keep breastfeeding because it can interfere with keeping up a good supply of breastmilk.
-So if you’re thinking about supplementing with formula, it’s important to talk about it first with your midwife, child and family health nurse, lactation consultant or GP.
+So if you’re thinking about introducing formula feeds, it’s important to talk about it first with your midwife, child and family health nurse, lactation consultant or GP.

 You might talk about: